Decatur ~ Felipe Nunez, 77, went to be with our Lord on Sunday, October 6, 2019 in Decatur

 Felipe was a devoted catholic, and belong to the Assumption of the Blessed Virgin Mary Catholic Church in Decatur.
 He served the church as a construction committee member and him and his wife chaired the Quinceañera Education program for the three churches: Assumption, St. John the Baptizer in Bridgeport, and St. Mary in Jacksboro, for 21 years.
 They were also founders of the Quinceañera Education Program.

 He was preceded in death by his parents; his sister, Emilia Sepulveda; and his brother, Mateo Nunez and wife Blanca.

 Those left behind to cherish his memory are his wife of 50 years, Ernestina Nunez of Decatur; his daughters, Santos Cristina and wife Jehan of Ames, Iowa, Monica Lopez and husband Carlos of Decatur, and Alexandra Nunez-Austin and husband David of Decatur; 6 grandchildren, Guirnalda Lopez, Juliana Lopez, Carlos Lopez, Christian R. Nunez, Guadalupe Nunez, and Eduardo Nunez; numerous extended family and a host of friends.

-To send flowers to Felipe's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Felipe Nunez, please visit our floral store.